-We were able to quit our full time jobs six months ago to focus fully on the blogging and Djing, which we had always planned to do and are so happy to have done so!
+We were able to quit our full-time jobs six months ago to focus fully on the blogging and Djing, which we had always planned to do and are so happy to have done so!

-We love what we do and have made it part of our lives now, so it doesn’t even feel like work, we’re happy to spend our weekends DJing / shooting / editing etc as for us it’s also our hobby.
+Both of us really love what we do and have made it part of our lives now, so it doesn’t even feel like work, we’re happy to spend our weekends DJing / shooting / editing etc as for us it’s also our hobby.

 We are both extremely ambitious and have really big plans, goals and aims for this year.
 We put together a business plan of where we want to be in the next five years and we won’t stop until we get there.
 Be prepared for world domination!